-Mass shootings are unfortunately accepted as commonplace in the United States.
-There are many variables to why people commit mass shootings which range from revenge, allegiance to an organization, passion, mental illness, or just pure dickery.
-What I’ve noticed is that when this tragedy happens, it often focuses on the perpetrators and the dead victims,… Read More What About the Survivors?
+Unfortunately, mass shootings are frequent in the United States.
+There are many variables to why people commit mass shootings.
+It can range from revenge, allegiance to an organization, passion, mental illness, or just pure dickery.
+I’ve noticed is that when this tragedy happens, it often focuses on the perpetrators and the dead victims, instead of… Read More What About the Survivors?

 I always hear negative things about fear such as, “Overcome your fears,” “Fear is bad,” “The worst fear is fear itself,” and many others.
 Fear isn’t something to push away, it’s there to protect us and keep us alive.Here are reasons why fear is important in life.
 It’s the emotional equivalent to pain, it’s important… Read More The Importance of Fears